shah-zeb-naveed/data-science-notes/README.md

    - require less data but are complex
    - Contextual bandits as an exploration strategy - contextual bandits determine payout of each action like item. can have partial feedback problem (badnit feedback).
    - less adopted in industry except top-tech.
+48. Infra/Tooling
+  - storage/compute. we cannot stop 1 container in 2-container pod. in addition to RAM, bandwidth/IO is also important. ops are measured in FLOPS (floating point ops per second).
+If 1 million FLOPS hardware but app/job runs 0.3, then utilization is 30%. but since it's definition is ambiguous, it's not very useful.
+Often vCPU used (approx. half of physical core). for companies that grow by a lot, cloud costs can be as high as 50% of their revenue which makes them go back to private data centers (cloud repatriation).
+Companies use hybrid approach.
+Multi cloud is also popular to avoid "vendor lock-in".
+Standardizing dev env is critical and cloud-based envs help.
+  - resource management. pre-cloud era demanded resource utilization. with cloud/elastic, can just scale up esp. if engineers prodictivity is more important.
+A Scheduler helps cron by bringing in dependeny management.
+An Orchestrator is concerned with "where" to get thos eresources.
+"Schedulers deal with job-type abstractions such as DAGs, priority queues, user-level quotas (i.e., the maximum number of instances a user can use at a given time), etc. Orchestrators deal with lower-level abstractions like machines, instances, clusters, service-level grouping, replication, etc....... ".
+Schedulers for periodical jobs and orchestrators for services where long-running server responds to requests.
+Used interchangebly since features oberlap and orchestrators like Airflow have their own schedulers.
+    - workflow management tools have schedulers that define tasks and then work with underlying orchestrator to execture jobs. orchestrators often have an instance pool.
+      - airflow was pioneer (config-as-code)and had drawbacks (difficulty setting up diff containers for diff tasks, not parametric, static)
+      - perfect (dynamic, parametrized, config-as-code)
+      - argo (each step runs natively in diff container but uses YAML). only with k8s and k8s not always available in dev. minikube can stimualt but is messy.
+      - Kubeflow and Metaflow - most popular and adnvaced. config as code. kubeflow needs dockerfile and YAML file.
+Metaflow uses decorators for further abstraction.
+  - ml platform: (sagemaker/mlflow) definition varies but set of shared tools for ml adoption and dpeloyment. choice of tool depends on integration with current cloud you're using or wehterh it supports self-hosting/managed service.
+    - deployment:
+      -
+      -
+  - ml platform (sagemaker/mlflow)
+  - dev enviornment (git, ci/cd, ide)

  # Resources